🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 To recap, the trade date is the day that an investor actually executes a trade from their brokerage account — they decide to buy or sell a security, and go through the necessary steps to make the transaction.
 That day, say it’s a Tuesday, is the trade date.

-The settlement date comes after that.
-Again, if you’re buying stock, it’ll take two business days for everything to settle, and if you made the trade on Tuesday, the settlement date will probably be on Thursday (two business days later).
+Again, if you’re buying stock, it’ll take one business day for everything to settle.
+So, if you made the trade on Tuesday, the settlement date will probably be on Wednesday (one business day later).

-These built-in delays between the trade date and settlement date aren’t due to you doing anything wrong, and there’s not much you can do to speed it up — it’s more or less how stock exchanges work.
+These delays between the trade date and settlement date are built in, and there’s not much you can do to speed it up — it’s more or less how stock exchanges work.

 Why Is There a Delay Between Trade and Settlement Dates?

 Given modern technology, it seems reasonable to assume that everything should happen instantaneously.
-But the current settlement rules go back decades, way back to the creation of the Securities and Exchange Commission (SEC) in 1934, when all trading happened in person, and on paper.
+But settlement rules go back decades, to the creation of the Securities and Exchange Commission (SEC) in 1934, when all trading happened in person, and on paper.

 Back then, a piece of paper representing shares of a security had to be in the possession of traders in order to prove they actually owned the shares of stock.
-Moving this paper around sometimes took as long as five business days after the trade date, or T+5.
+Paper transactions sometimes took as long as five business days after the trade date, or T+5.

 Get up to $1,000 in stock when you fund a new Active Invest account.*